TI-99/4A: 99/4A

-Two years after the 99/4's debut, TI released the 99/4A.
-It adds a typewriter-style keyboard—keeping the non-standard layout—and more expansion options.
+In May 1981 TI released the 99/4A.
+With a lower $525 price, the company added a typewriter-style keyboard—keeping the non-standard layout—and more expansion options.
 The expansion system extends from the right side of the chassis, with modules that can be daisy-chained.
 There is a practical limitation to this, because each module increases the width of the system.
 The price was initially US$525, less than half that of the 99/4.